Funding a Scale up for Technology Companies

 Like most entrepreneurs, tech founders focus on product development, marketing and distribution.
 They underinvest in the finance functions, assuming they can grow into those functions.
 But when they turn to the debt markets they have problems supporting their historical numbers and their projections.

 4. Hire the right staff at the right time.

 The balance between minimizing your burn rate and staffing up to meet increasing demands is one of the toughest balancing acts around.
-But make sure you have the right financial and operational talent and a hiring plan that supports your business plan.
-Using outsourced financial talent is fine but at some point your investors and lenders will expect in-house expertise.
+Make sure you have the right product, operational and financial talent and a hiring plan that supports your business plan.

 At Speritas Capital, we focus on #1 and #2 and look for #3 and #4.
 We help clients assess their financing options at every stage of growth.
 We take the time to understand our client’s business operations and goals.
 We are very comfortable with complicated situations and structures.